tarek-eg/egyptiandirectory/README.md

-# What is The Egyptian Directory
+# What is the Egyptian Pages?

 An open source database (a JSON file :D) of business/services owned by egyptians abroad to easily discover and support them.
 Anyone is welcomed to contribute to the project by forking the repo and adding their business/services or any other business they know of.